Podcast: Play in new window | Download

-This week we’re joined by Barbara van der Walt of Eagle Technology Inc. The company specializes mainly in computerized maintenance management systems for assets, inventory tracking, manufacturing inspections, and much more.
+This week we’re joined by Barbara van der Walt, Marketing Manager of Eagle Technology Inc. The company specializes mainly in computerized maintenance management systems for assets, inventory tracking, manufacturing inspections, and much more.

 In today’s episode, we’re going to answer a simple question.

 I HAVE DIGITAL MARKETING DATA.
 NOW WHAT?

 Originally from South Africa, Barbara moved over from the field of public relations to marketing almost seven years ago.
 She joined up with Eagle Technology when they arrived in the US eighteen months ago.

 When Barbara came onboard, Eagle Tech had a CRM that simply piled all leads and customer accounts – both old and new – together.

 They had spreadsheets full of contacts, but no applicable plan to use or even organize them.

 The company was focused on some financial data like incoming revenue, but nothing else.
 To make matters worse, many of the contacts they had were from purchased lists that were old and “dirty.”
 Using expired “black market” data like that could easily get a company blacklisted by modern spam and security systems.